-3.6.
-Review Board and Response to Appeal
+3.2.
+Stage 3: Review Board

-The Review Board will be comprised of a minimum of three (3) trained investigators from the community who were not involved in the investigation.
-The Review Board shall determine all matters of procedure, evidence, relevance and admissibility it deems helpful and fair in the total decision process.
-The Review Board will evaluate the existing evidence and the investigators' recommendations.
+The Review Board will be comprised of a minimum of three (3) trained investigators from the community who were not involved in the investigation described above in Stage 2.
+The Review Board will evaluate the existing evidence and the investigators' recommendations (from Stage 2).
 Upon review of the evidence, the Review Board will determine by majority vote whether to conduct a hearing in the case.
-During the hearing, the investigators will present their findings to the Board.
+During the hearing, the investigators (from Stage 2) will present their findings to the Board.
 The Board may call the complainant, the respondent, and any or all witnesses or other persons relevant to the investigation.
+The Review Board shall determine all matters of procedure, evidence, relevance and admissibility it deems helpful and fair in the total decision process.

 The Review Board will share the outcome of the hearing (i.e., whether a violation of University policy has occurred and any proposed sanctions or other corrective actions) in writing with the complainant and the respondent within seven (7) business days of the conclusion of the hearing unless the University determines that additional time is required.
-If additional time is needed, the CDO/Title IX Coordinator will notify both parties.
-Once the Response to the Appeal is completed it shall be issued simultaneously to both parties.
+This notice shall be issued contemporaneously/ simultaneously to all parties.

-3.7.
+3.3.
 Stage 4: Right to Further Review